 highly debated view and no single theory may explain why people employ special food

-depression are associated with each other could have led to declaring food items taboo
+allergies and depression are associated with each other could have led to declaring food

-that were identified as causal agents for the allergies.
-Moreover, any food taboo,
+items taboo that were identified as causal agents for the allergies.
+Moreover, any food

-acknowledged by a particular group of people as part of its ways, aids in the cohesion of
+taboo, acknowledged by a particular group of people as part of its ways, aids in the

-this group, helps that particular group maintain its identity in the face of others, and
+cohesion of this group, helps that particular group maintain its identity in the face of

 Human Origins and Taboo - J. C. MCKERROW - Nature 144, (23 December 1939)